€ 48,75

 • Samenvatting

 'Vacuum Science and Technology' (VST) is a fully new international edition of the Dutch standard work 'Basisboek Vacuümtechniek', first published in 2000 by the Dutch Vacuum Society NEVAC and since a real “bestseller” in the Dutch-speaking area.
 In the English edition the authors have included all currently relevant knowledge for everybody who works in vacuum-related research, instrumentation, development, production or business.
 20 years use of the Dutch version in numerous vacuum courses have proven the book not only to be an excellent reference work but as well an outstanding textbook because of its unique "two books in one" format, perfectly suited for self-study and (combined) high and medium level trainings.
-After release of the hardcover version early 2016 an E-book version (.pdf) has been presented mid 2017.
+After release of the hardcover version early 2016 an eBook version (.pdf) has been presented mid 2017.
 Easy installable on smartphone, tablet, laptop or PC and thus always and everywhere having a source of information about vacuum topics at hand.
 Additional advantage above an offset hardcover release: updates are comparatively easy to perform.
-Not surprisingly therefore the E-version has meanwhile been supplemented or changed on some welcome points, such as f.i. the inclusion of all fully worked solutions to the chapter exercises to further enhance the book's quality as an excellent manual for courses and self-study!
+Not surprisingly therefore the eBook version has meanwhile been supplemented or changed on some welcome points, such as f.i. the inclusion of all fully worked solutions to the chapter exercises to further enhance the book's quality as an excellent manual for courses and self-study!

 For more information please visit our website https://www.book-vacuum-science-and-technology.com.
-From time to time we offer attractive discounts on the regular E-book price, specifically targeting user categories such as for instance members of national vacuum societies, students, course participants, startups and so on.
+From time to time we offer attractive discounts on the regular eBook price, specifically targeting user categories such as for instance members of national vacuum societies, students, course participants, startups and so on.

 • Productinformatie